 Children of all ages are welcome, though bear in mind that this is a tranquil place so they are expected to be reasonably quiet around the pool.
 Most rooms can take an extra bed or cot, or you can ask for 2 adjacent rooms.
 Babysitting can be arranged on request.

 Children (4-12 years), Teens (over 12)

-Book a Suite or Suite with Terrace as all can fit 2 rollaway beds or baby cots and have a living area.
+Book a Suite or Villa Suite as all can fit 2 rollaway beds, baby cots or have a sofabed in the living area.

 Babysitting can be arranged on request.

 Remember baby and child equipment may be limited or need pre-booking